element-foundation/construction-paper/construction-paper/Construction-Paper.md

 5. Jonny now has 9 ETH and full exposure to 20% APY on 10 ETH.
 He is now free to reinvest the 9 ETH into any other position or mint and leverage further.

 ### 5.2 Leveraging and Yield Token Compounding
 Leveraging or yield token compounding follows in step from the previous section covering capital efficiency.
-By continuing to repeat the steps detailed above, this introduces a process called Yield Token Compounding, which increases a user's leverage recursively.
-Yield token compounding is the process of repeatedly selling principal to re-deposit and gain more exposure to the yield.
+By continuing to repeat the steps detailed above, this introduces a process called **Yield Token Compounding**, which increases a user's leverage recursively.
+Yield token compounding is the process of repeatedly selling the principal to re-deposit and gain further exposure to the yield.

-In simple terms, capital efficiency has been introduced to the user's position.
+Capital efficiency has been introduced to the user's position.
 The user no longer gains exposure to a yield position without efficacy or use of the principal.
 The principal is in turn, freed up.

 #### Example
 As a simple example, multiple compounds may result in the following: